riley-jen/dins-cal-fire/README.md

 Material values are grouped into categories such as asphalt, composite, masonry, metal, tile, vinyl, wood, and n/a.

-## Data Filtering And Cleaning Process
+## Data Filtering And Cleaning Methodology

 The repository keeps the raw source data separate from filtered and cleaned files.